jenkinsci/split-admin-plugin/README.md

 ### Examples

- * Split below has 3 treatments (on/off/unallocated), only "on" treatment contains whitelisted id "key1".
+ * Split below has 3 treatments (on/off/unallocated), only "on" treatment contains targetlisted id "key1".
 For default rule, "on" is set to 80%, "off" is set to 10%, the plugin will assign the last 10% to "unallocated" treatment.
 ```yaml
 - percentage_less_100_split:
     treatment: "on"